Problem? Solution? Chime right in!

 Q. Please answer me this question!
 I need help!Arash M [last name deleted for privacy by Editor]

-A. Hi, cousin Arash.
-Sorry, but people will need details of your intended application to hazard a guess.
+?
+Hi, cousin Arash.
+Sorry, but people need to know your intended application to hazard a guess.

 Mill scale is the hardened, oxidized, surface that develops on steel as it is hot processed.
-It contains iron and oxidized iron and probably undefined contaminants like oils and carbonates.
-Putting this stuff into an unknown "process" might work excellently, or poorly, or fail completely -- or the large surface area might cause a reaction to proceed so quickly that it explodes and kills people.
-Please try your best to explain to the readers what your intended "process" is.
+It contains iron and oxidized iron but probably poorly defined contaminants like oils and carbonates.
+Putting this stuff into an unknown "process" might work excellently, or poorly, or fail completely -- but powder explosions of all sorts are a commonplace, and the large surface area could cause the reaction to proceed instantaneously and explode and kill people!
+Please try your best to explain what your intended "process" is.
 Thanks.

 A. Our factory mixes a few percent of mill scale into iron ore fines before they are sintered so that we could get a higher grade of Fe content.Charles Yu